 Outside the average metropolis, finding gluten-free foods gets difficult mainly because people have little understanding of what gluten intolerance is.
 In certain Latin countries where poverty means some people struggle just to eat, food intolerances are understandably given little airtime.
 Asking for options that are gluten-free in South America at a local restaurant will probably be met with confusion, laughter, nods of understanding, and then a meal served full of gluten anyway.

-Many dishes are already gluten-free in South America!
+…But many dishes are already gluten-free in South America!

 What’s promising though is that in some regions, the typical dishes are often free from gluten anyway.
 Lots of the Northern countries of South America have historically used corn instead of wheat, so with a little caution there are always options to be found.
 Here’s a very brief breakdown of what to expect from typical foods in each South American country; below you’ll find some useful phrases in Spanish for gluten intolerant or coeliac people to say.